 - Our DPWellness initiative provides information and resources for overall wellbeing through a variety of interactive programs and services, including:

 - Weekly meditation sessions

 - Monthly lunch-and-learns, table greets, seminars and workshops on health, financial and mindfulness topics

 Davis Polk Revisited

 In 2016, we launched a re-entry program designed to welcome back former Davis Polk lawyers who have taken a considerable leave from the legal profession.
-So far, five former associates have returned to the firm – some of them after having left to be full-time parents, have completed the year-long program.
+So far, four former associates, three of whom had left to be full-time parents, have completed the year-long program.